Greyfriars bus station

 Greyfriars bus station was a bus station which formerly served the town of Northampton, England.
 It was owned and managed by Northampton Borough Council.

-The bus station was situated in the Northampton Town Centre between Greyfriars (street) and Lady's Lane.
-It could accessed from the Grosvenor Shopping Centre, The Mounts and Sheep Street.
-The access from street level to the bus station was via subway, with the bus stands accessible via an escalator or lift.
+The station was situated in Northampton town centre between Greyfriars (street) and Lady's Lane.
+Access was available from the Grosvenor Shopping Centre, The Mounts and Sheep Street.
+Entry from street level was via a pedestrian subway, with the bus stands accessible via an escalator or lift.

 Services were relocated to North Gate bus station from 2 March 2014, and the structure demolished using explosives on 15 March 2015.

 History

-Built at a cost of £7,250,000 (£50,000,000 at 2013 prices), Greyfriars Bus Station was opened in 1976, replacing the previous facility at Derngate, and was designed by Arup Associates and built by Kyle Stewart.
+Built at a cost of £7,250,000 (£50,000,000 at 2013 prices), Greyfriars bus station was opened in 1976, replacing the previous facility at Derngate, and was designed by Arup Associates and built by Kyle Stewart.
 The building was designed to accommodate 40,000 passengers and 1,700 buses a day and included a complex brief of a bus station, with car park over, topped by a three-storey office block (Greyfriars House).
 The office block was supported over the clear spans below by a complex structural design based around reinforced concrete trusses.
-The new station was built in response to the needs in the town at the time, namely bringing visitors into the town to the Grosvenor Centre.
+The new station was built in response to the then needs of Northampton: supplying well-organised local travel for the rapidly increasing population of the urban area, bringing visitors into the commercial centre of the town, and providing ready access to the new Grosvenor Centre.

-Having been first proposed in 1972 with a budget of £2,578,000, construction work started in August 1973 with a revised budget of £3,308,000 and an original opening date of 1 October 1974. but the building eventually opened (although the office block was still under construction) on 25 April 1976.
-Initial reviews were mixed and some deficiencies in the design started to manifest themselves early on.
-On the first weekend of operation, one of the lifts broke down and just a month after opening the building was labelled "useless" by disabled bus users.
-Eighteen months after opening, in September 1977, mineral stalactites (Calthemites) had started forming on the ceilings of some of the underpass walkways within the building, an issue which would continue throughout the building's life.
+Having been first proposed in 1972 with a budget of £2,578,000, construction work started in August 1973 with a revised budget of £3,308,000 and an original opening date of 1 October 1974; the building eventually opened (although the office block was still under construction) on 25 April 1976.
+Initial reviews were mixed, and some deficiencies in the design started to manifest themselves early on.
+On the first weekend of operation one of the lifts broke down, and just a month after opening the building was labelled "useless" by disabled bus users.
+Eighteen months after opening, in September 1977, mineral stalactites (calthemites) had started forming on the ceilings of some of the underpass walkways within the building, an issue which would continue throughout the building's life.